'Addicted' rock band returning to Dubuque

 A rock band best known for its No. 1 hit “Addicted” will return to Dubuque next year.

 Saving Abel will perform during a concert at 8 p.m.
 Friday, Jan.
-31, at Mississippi Moon Bar in Diamond Jo Casino, the facility announced this morning.
+31, at Mississippi Moon Bar in Diamond Jo Casino, the facility announced Monday morning.

 Tickets start at $15, plus taxes and fees.
 They will go on sale at 10 a.m.
 Saturday, Nov.
 9, at MoonBarRocks.com, Diamond Jo Casino’s B Connected counter and the Mississippi Moon Bar box office.
 They also can be purchased by calling 563-690-4800.